krunch3r76/rayword/README.md

 $ ./demo.sh <word>
 ```

-README will be completed at a later date

 # TODO
+video demo

-a lot but first thing will be to repeat searches when a word is not found
+automatically search more paths when word is not found

-at first run
+a lot more..